Victims' lawyers say unjust to halt U.S. air bag cases vs carmakers

 WILMINGTON, Del.
-(Reuters) - Lawyers for people injured by Takata Corp's (7312.T) defective air bags told a U.S. judge on Tuesday there was "no basis" for an "unjust" request by the company's U.S. unit to halt hundreds of consumer lawsuits against car companies that used the air bags.
+(Reuters) - Lawyers for people injured by Takata Corp's 7312.T defective air bags told a U.S. judge on Tuesday there was "no basis" for an "unjust" request by the company's U.S. unit to halt hundreds of consumer lawsuits against car companies that used the air bags.

 When the U.S. unit filed for bankruptcy in June, litigation against the unit for injuries, wrongful death, economic losses and breaches of consumer protection laws were automatically stayed.